A tourist’s guide to Jerez

 Carrefour Market.
 This place is usually packed, even on occasion at siesta time, because it’s right in the centre of town.
 You can queue for some time at checkout.
 If you have the legs for it, choose one of the other supermarkets – but really this place has everything you need.

 Supermercados Dia.
-This place is completely dead in the afternoons, which is why I like it so much.
+This market is really quiet in the afternoons, which is why I like it so much.

 Supermercados El Jamón.
 I haven’t set foot in here yet but I walk past often and it looks like my kinda place, i.e. not busy most of the time.